You’ve probably received one of the calls: An automated message threatens you with arrest over unpaid taxes.

 As an immigrant, I am particularly terrified of being on the wrong side of the law in Canada, so I know I would be frantic about getting a call from the CRA.

-However, as I talk to more people, I realize it’s not just an immigrant thing – everyone is scared of getting a call from the CRA and potentially being in some sort of legal trouble.
+However, as I talk to more people, I realize it’s not just an immigrant thing – everyone is scared of getting contacted by the CRA and potentially being in some sort of legal trouble.

 One example is Caller ID spoofing, which involves changing the information that appears on the Caller ID display.
 Illegitimate telemarketers and scammers use this technique to misrepresent themselves and trick people into trusting them.